barijaona/mastodon_digest/README.md

 # Mastodon Digest

-This is a Python project that generates a digest of popular Mastodon posts from your home timeline.
+This is a Python project that generates a digest of popular Mastodon posts from one of your timelines.

 The digest is generated locally.
 The digests present two lists: posts from users you follow, and boosts from your followers.
+Digests are automatically opened locally in your web browser.

 Each list is constructed by respecting your server-side content filters and identifying content that you haven't yet interacted with.
-Digests are automatically opened locally in your web browser.
 You can adjust the digest algorithm to suit your liking (see [Command arguments](#command-arguments)).
+You can also use configuration files customized for each of your use cases.

 The digest will not contain posts from users who include `#nobot` or `#noindex` in their bio.

 ![Mastodon Digest](https://i.imgur.com/ZRE9BKc.png)